DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 On desktop operating systems it's possible to create a symlink instead, and in this case only the symlink needs to have the .ps3 extension.
 But if you want to locate your games outside the `~/ROMs/ps3` directory anyway, then it's probably easier to just use shortcuts.

-When using this setup method you need to set the alternative emulator _aPS3e Directory (Standalone)_ or _RPCS3 Directory (Standalone)_ or game launching will not work.
+When using this setup method you need to use the alternative emulator _aPS3e Directory (Standalone)_ or _RPCS3 Directory (Standalone)_ or game launching will not work.

 **ISO files**